activitystream/slate/source/includes/as-api/_entity_relations.md

   "entity_ref":"Customer/3110686369",
   "relations": {"AKA":"Email/stefan@activitystream.com"}
 }

-An example of a Complete link-message:
+An example of a more detailed link-message:
 {
   "entity_ref":"Customer/3110686369",
   "relations": {